ryandgoldenberg1/svrg_project/README_submit.md

 # Instruction to run the code
 If you just want to generate the plot used in the report
-  * Download the experiment result from the experiment results then unzip
+  * Download the [experiment result](https://drive.google.com/file/d/10y46HCsfj6a1Mt6vzCJE_VZU2bf9Up4l/view?usp=sharing) then unzip
   * `. run_plot.sh`

 If you want to re-run all experiments that generate the figure (WARNING: May take around a week in single node)